Installing a New Hydraulic Cylinder

 - Close the shut-off valve, turn off the hydraulic pump, and release circuit pressure before beginning any maintenance.

-Removal of Old Hydraulic Cylinder
+How to Remove Your Old Hydraulic Cylinder

-- Plug or cap hydraulic ports
+- Plug or cap hydraulic hoses, pipes, and ports

 - Remove the base end and rod end hydraulic pins from the cylinder